Last updated: May 4, 2026

 If a tax sale or penalty is close, do these first

 - Call your county tax offices today: contact the treasurer for the exact amount due and delinquent status, the assessor for 4% legal residence, and the auditor for Homestead.
-If you need your local office, use the South Carolina county directory.
+If you need your local office, use the county directory.

 Fastest ways to lower the next bill